 Arriving during COVID19

-Here you´ll find answers to the frequently asked questions about your arrival at the European University Viadrina Frankfurt (Oder) for the winter semester 2021/2022.
+Here you´ll find answers to the frequently asked questions about your arrival at the European University Viadrina Frankfurt (Oder) for the summer semester 2022.
 Please make sure to read this information carefully.

 We are looking forward to welcoming you!